1983 Lucanamarca massacre

 On 3 April 1983, Shining Path rebels killed 69 people in and around the town of Lucanamarca in the Department of Ayacucho, Peru.
 Shining Path carried out the massacre in reprisal for the killing of its local commander by villagers earlier in the year.

 Background

-On 17 May, 1980, the Maoist revolutionary group Shining Path went to war against the Peruvian state.
-The group was based in the Ayacucho Region.
+On 17 May, 1980, the Maoist revolutionary group Shining Path began an insurgency against the Peruvian state.
+The group was based in the Ayacucho Region and had seized the town of Lunamarca.
 In March 1983, the local ronderos vigilantes captured Olegario Curitomay, a Shining Path commander in Lucanamarca, a small town in the Huanca Sancos Province of Ayacucho.
 Curitomay was taken to the town square, stoned, stabbed, set on fire, and finally shot.

 Attack

 On 3 April 1983, Shining Path militants responded to the death of Olegario Curitomay by entering Lucanamarca and the villages of Yanaccollpa, Ataccara, Llacchua, and Muylacruz, and indiscriminately killing 69 Indigenous people in a revenge attack.
 Of those killed by the Shining Path, eighteen were children, the youngest of whom was only six months old.
 Also killed were eleven women.
 Eight of the victims were between fifty and seventy years old.
 Most of the victims died by machete and axe hacks, and some were shot in the head at close range.